spider plant

 Water

 Spider plants should be watered regularly, especially during initial growth.
 Keep the soil moist during spring and summer.
 During fall and winter, the soil should be allowed to drain before the nest watering.
-Avoid overwatering as this can cause the root tubers to rot (4).
+Avoid overwatering, as this can cause root rot (4).

 Soil and Fertilizer